docusign/sfdc-recipe-auto-provisioning/README.md

    1. Trigger Events -- check just "Document Signed/Completed"
    1. Do not check any other entries
    1. Click Save

+If you run the app locally, then you must enable the DocuSign event notification requests to reach your local machine--your *listener url* must be accessible from the Internet.
+Tools are available to enable this.
+Check with your infosec and IT departments before using them.

 ## Test the app
 * Fill in the PowerForm and sign it as the new partner.
 Use a valid email address.